sggrigoriev/Proxy/lib/README.txt

 /libhttpcomm		wrapper under cURL for gateway communication with the cloud via http(s) protocol /libsha				3rd-party library (https://github.com/B-Con/crypto-algorithms/blob/master/) adopted by local needs for SHA256 calculation
-/libtcp				wrapper under standard tcp Linux interface /libtimer			gateway time service for timeouts and periodical actions start /pc_config			wrappper under JSON library for basic operations with comfiguration file /presto_commands	interface for all cloud <-> gateway commands parsing and creation.
+/libtcp				wrapper under standard tcp Linux interface /libtimer			gateway time service for timeouts and periodical actions start.
+Works with server uptime as base because of funny time jumps during the GW initiation
+/pc_config			wrappper under JSON library for basic operations with comfiguration file /presto_commands	interface for all cloud <-> gateway commands parsing and creation.
 Currently looks like the garbage can.
 Also contains some helpers.
 /pu_logger			gateway logging funcions